Rudolf Arnheim: Career

 Arnheim attended the University of Berlin, where he wished to focus his studies on psychology.
 At that time, psychology was a branch of philosophy, so Arnheim ended up majoring in experimental psychology and philosophy, and minoring in art history and music.
 There were many prominent faculty members at the university at this time, among them were Albert Einstein, Max Planck, Max Wertheimer, and Wolfgang Köhler.
-Because Max Wertheimer and Wolfgang Köhler were in the psychology department, most of the psychology concerned Gestalt psychology.
+Because Wertheimer and Köhler were in the psychology department, most of the psychology concerned Gestalt psychology.
 The Psychological Institute of Berlin University was located on two floors of the Imperial Palace, so Arnheim worked in makeshift laboratories decorated with paintings of angels and other artwork.
 This institute was more of a workshop because everyone was doing experiments and using each other rather than sitting in lectures.
 For Arnheim's dissertation, Max Wertheimer asked him to study human facial expressions and handwriting and how they corresponded.
 He looked at the extent to which people perceive an expression when they look at a face and what they perceive from a person's handwriting, as well as how the two corresponded.
 This was the beginning of Arnheim's study of expression, which he moved to looking at with visual arts.
 In 1928, he received his doctorate.

 In the mid-1920s, Arnheim started to write film criticism for the Stachelschwein.
 Meanwhile, he sent his works to Siegfried Jacobsohn, the chief editor at Die Weltbühne, who accepted them.
 When Jacobsohn died in 1928, Ossietzky took over and then Arnheim worked on the cultural section until 1933.
 In the fall of 1932, Arnheim had an essay published in the Berliner Tageblatt, about three months before the Nazis came to power.
 The essay was about the nature of Charlie Chaplin's and Adolf Hitler's moustaches and what the moustache did to the nose in terms of human character.
 Considering the timing of this essay, and the fact that in 1933 the sale of his book Film as Art was no longer permitted due to the Nazis, some of Arnheim's friends advised him that he should leave the country and so, in August 1933, he moved to Rome.
 Arnheim lived and wrote about film and radio in Rome for the next six years.
 When World War II broke out, he moved to London, and he worked as a wartime translator for the British Broadcasting Corporation.
 He moved to the United States in 1940 and was shocked by all the lights of New York City.
 For him it was "the end of exile" since he had been used to living with constant black outs in London.